rpgreview/papersandpaychecks/pnp.md

 **Profession**

 A Profession skill check is made to indicate how well a character satisfies the job requirements that are not directly related to the skill or knowledge of their profession.
-That is, their attention to their KPIs, being a 'team player', application of office occupational health and safety, knowledge of pay grades and promotional criteria.
+That is, their attention to their KPIs, being a 'team player', application of office occupational health and safety, knowledge of organisational structure, pay grades and promotional criteria.

 **Survival**

 A Survival skill check is made whenever a character is unable to access shelter and nutrition a manner mediated by position or finance.
 In other words, they're not renting but squatting, and not buying food, but scrounging and scavanging food.
-The most application of the skill in *Papers & Paychecks* is in an urban environment, it can also be used for wilderness settings with an alternative specialiation.
+The most application of the skill in *Papers & Paychecks* is in the urban environment, it can also be used for various wilderness settings (grasslands, desert, ocean, woodlands, jungle).
+All of these are optional  specialiations.

 ### Dexterity Based Skills

 There are several Dexterity based skills and they tend to have an average focus.
-Dexterity-based skills have a default of -4 for the unksilled, existing in the middle of influence of natural ability and training.
+Dexterity-based skills have a default of -4 for the unksilled, existing in the middle of influence of natural ability and training, except for the Craft skills which are at -6, as component knowledge is required.

 **Craft (electronic)**

-A Craft (electronic) check is used to build and repair electronic equipment assuming component materials (vacuum tubes, transistors, diodes, integrated circuits etc),  including audio-visual equipment, timers, radio and television equipment, information processing switches, and signal processing.
+A Craft (electronic) skill check is used to build and repair electronic equipment assuming component materials (vacuum tubes, transistors, diodes, integrated circuits etc),  including audio-visual equipment, timers, radio and television equipment, information processing switches, and signal processing, all of which can be taken as optional specialisations.

 **Craft (mechanical)**

-A Craft (mechanic) check is used to build and repair mechanical equipment, that is, machinery based on the behaviour of physical bodies when subjected to forces and displacements.
-This includes automatic machinery, boilers, air conditioning and refrigeration, aircraft, and various mills.
+A Craft (mechanic) skill check is used to build and repair mechanical equipment, that is, machinery based on the behaviour of physical bodies when subjected to forces and displacements.
+This includes automatic machinery, boilers, air conditioning and refrigeration, aircraft, and various mills, of which can be taken as optional specialisations.

 **Craft (structural)**

-A Craft (structural) check is used when a character is producing various items related to the home, building and construction industry from various materials including wood, metal, or concrete.
-It includes various furnishings and fittings, structural painting, plastering, tiling, cement laying, plumbing, and building electrics.
+A Craft (structural) skill check is used when a character is producing various items related to the home, building and construction industry from various materials including wood, metal, or concrete.
+It includes various furnishings and fittings, structural painting, plastering, tiling, cement laying, plumbing, and building electrics, all of which can be taken as optional specialisations.

-**Craft (art)**
+**Craft (visual art)**

-A Craft (visual art) check is used when a character is engaging in the production, repair, or restoration of items of fine art through an object medium (i.e., excluding acting, music, etc).
-This includes painting, jewellry, sculpture, and video.
+A Craft (visual art) skill check is used when a character is engaging in the production, repair, or restoration of items of fine art through an object medium (i.e., excluding acting, music, etc).
+This includes painting, jewellry, sculpture, and video, all of which can be taken as optional specialisations.

+**Firearms**

+A Firearms skill check is used whenever a character uses a portable baralled weapon that launches projectiles with powered force which invariably operates by pointing and the weapon at the target and releasing with a trigger.
+There are optional specialisations for handguns, rifles, and even esoteric anarchronisms such as muskets and crossbows.

 **Gymnastics**

-Athletics is a broad based group of skills with required specialisation for checks based on unusual bodily maneauvers.
-This includes feats of contortions, balance, tumbling, trapeze, and vaulting.
+A Gymnastics skill check is used when a character is engaging in any unusual bodily maneuvers with an emphasis on flexibility.
+This includes feats of acrobatics, contortions, balance, tumbling, trapeze, and vaulting, all of which can be taken as optional specialisations.

-Drive,
-Hide,
-Pilot,
-Ride,
-Sleight,
-Stalk,
+**Missiles**

+A Missiles skill check is used when a character is using any muscle-power missile weapon and using hand-eye co-ordination.
+This includes thrown objects, javelins and spears, and bows, all of which can be taken as optional specialisations.

+**Pilot**

+A Pilot skill check is used when a character is operating a vehicle.
+Typically this is for cars, motorcyles, or boats but could include carts, airplanes, ships, and spacecraft etc. Specialisation is required, but there is close association between similar vehicles.

+**Ride**

+A Ride skill check is used when a character is operating an animal as a mount.
+This usually means a horse or camel, or more rarely elephants.
+Despite popular culture references it usually doesn't include bears or dire wolves.
+Specialisation is required, but there is an association between similar mounts.
+Note that this is a fairly rare skill amount modern office-workers.

+**Sleight**

+A Sleight skill check is used when a character is engaging is various acts that use both deception and fine-finger control; this includes various stage magic tricks, palming objects, and pickpocketing.

+**Stealth**

+A Stealth skill check is used when a character is hiding, stalking, or shadowing other characters or even animals.
+Note that for Stealth activities the inverse of the STR modifier is also often applied.

 ### Constitution Based Skills

 There are few Constitution based skills, but they have a wide application.
 Costitution-based skills have a default of -2 for the unksilled, recognising that these skills are heavily influenced by the physical ability of the character.

-Concentration
-Hiking
-Perception
+**Athletics (stamina)**

+A Athletics (stamina) skill check is made when a character is engaging in a events which involve fitness and stamina.
+This includes hiking, cross-country running (e.g., alpine running), race walking, long distance running etc.

+**Carousing**

+A Carousing skill check is made when a character is engaging in imbibing in intoxicating drinks and other recreational pharmaceuticals, dancing like nobody is watching, and generally being the life of party.

+**Concentration**

+A Concentration skill check is made when a character has to either shrug off the effects of temporary distractions (tactical concentration) or ignore the effects of fatigue (strategic concentration).
+An optional specialisation is allowed for the two time scales.

+**Perception**

+A Perception skill check is made when a character applies their senses to make an evaluation of the objective world.
+Optional specialisations are allowed for the broad traditional sense categories Smell/Taste, Sight, Hearing, and Touch.

 ### Charisma Based Skills